wburke30/nova-core/codex/00_ENVIRONMENT_SETUP.md

 GOAL
 --------------------------------

-Prepare a fully controlled environment BEFORE build begins.
+Prepare a fully controlled and deterministic environment for NOVA build.

-This step eliminates:
+This step ensures:

-- version conflicts
+- no missing dependencies
-- port conflicts
+- no port conflicts
-- missing dependencies
+- all required services are available
-- service failures
+- build can proceed safely

 ---